joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 ------

-## 2. Study ML until you can explain the core concepts/algorithms to a friend.
+## 2. Study ML until you can explain the key concepts/algorithms to a friend.

 Once you are comfortable with the basics of Python, it is time to move on to the main focus of the exam: machine learning.
 In particular, the exam has a heavy focus on tuning and debugging deep neural networks.
 The material covered in this step makes up about 50% of the exam, and can be unintuitive at first for those with no background in math or statistics.